TCA Peels in Clinics

-When it comes to specialized peels, the preferred option for Xanthelasma removal in cosmetic clinics is TCA.
-The main reason is that TCA allows easy removal of Xanthelasma usually within one or two sittings.
-This makes this product very successful within cosmetic clinics because the client can see the results soon after the first session and the results are achieved within a relatively short timeframe.
+The TCA allows easy removal of Xanthelasma usually within one or two sittings.
+This makes the product very successful within cosmetic clinics because the client can see the results soon after the first session and the results are achieved within a relatively short timeframe.
 However, TCA is not very easy to control and compared to other types of cosmetic peels, it could be too aggressive on certain skin types and more prone to cause, hypo or hyperpigmentation than other types of peels.
-Therefore it may not be the best option for home use given that there are milder peels available on the market which are easier to control.
+Therefore it may not be the best option for home use given that there are milder peels available on the market which are easier to control

 Usually, the main choice for Xanthelasma removal in cosmetic clinics is the use of TCA based peels.
 This is because if used properly and at the right concentration TCA allows removal of the Xanthelasma in one or two sessions only.
-This is ideal to both cosmetic clinics as well as the customers because this allows achieving the best possible results within one session.
-However, if the concentration is too high or the application of the TCA is not done appropriately there cosmetic procedure could result in mild scarring (a very rare occurrence).
+This is ideal to both cosmetic clinics as well as the customers because this achieves the best possible results within one session.
+However, if the concentration is too high or the application of the TCA is not done appropriately the cosmetic procedure could result in mild scarring (a very rare occurrence).
 On the other hand, if the concentration of TCA is too low the results will not be apparent and the client will not be satisfied.
-So, by using the right concentration of TCA it is possible to remove the Xanthelasma in a one or two sessions.
+So, by using the right concentration of TCA it is possible to remove the Xanthelasma in one or two sessions.
 TCA is the best choice in cosmetic clinics because results are achieved and appreciable in a short time frame and few sessions.
-This makes both the client wanting to remove their Xanthelasma and the Beauty therapist usually very satisfied.
-The client is happy because their problem is resolved and the beauty therapist has justification to invoice the happy customer.

 However, the use of TCA requires a certain experience in order to achieve good results.
-This is because TCA is very effective but not as easy to control and for this reason sometimes neutralizers need to be used during the cosmetic procedure.
-The main reason for the sort of difficulty of control of TCA is that it is not as easy to neutralise by using water as alternative Glycolic and Mandelic Acid.
+This is because TCA is very effective but not as easy to control and for this reason, neutralizers sometimes need to be used during the cosmetic procedure.
+The main reason for the sort of control difficulty of TCA is that it is not as easy to neutralize by using water as alternative Glycolic and Mandelic Acid.

 How do TCA peels work and what are the different depth of peels?

 All peels work by removing a layer of sun damaged skin.
 Superficial or “light” peels remove only the top layer, mostly the layer of dead skin called the stratum corneum.
-Progressing from medium to deep peels, the layer of skin removed is greater with each increase in strength of the peel solution.
-The stronger the peel solution the greater the risk of complications like uneven pigment or even scarring.
-TCA peels can be done at different depths from shallow to deep.
-Most dermatologists now are using laser technology instead of deep TCA peels, but light to medium depth peels are still in widespread use.
-Lighter TCA peels are usually done in a series of 2 or 3 for best results.
-This is similar to other light peels that usually involve hydroxy acids such as glycolic, salicylic, or a mixture of other hydroxy acids.
-Medium depth TCA peels are usually done once or twice a year and do require some downtime – usually about a week – when the peeling is obvious
+Progressing from medium to deep peels, the layer of skin removed is greater with each increase in strength of the TCA peel solution.
+The stronger the TCA peel solution the greater the risk of complications like uneven pigmentation or even scarring after Xanthelasma Removal.
+TCA peels can be performed at different skin depths from shallow to deep.
+Most dermatologists now are using laser technology instead of deep TCA peels for Xanthelasma Removal.